viamrobotics/docs/docs/product-overviews/fleet-management.md

 ## Robot Hierarchy

-Whether you have 1 robot, or millions, you can manage them with Viam.
+Whether you have one robot, or millions, you can manage them with Viam.
 You organize your robots into Organizations and locations.

 ### Organization